Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05c_Transferring_Literature-Based_Knowledge_(Zotero)_into_Your_Obsidian_Vault.md

 *This link will serve as an **entry point** to all your notes about cats, helping you build a connected knowledge base around this theme.*

 ---

+## Step 6 Annotations with the Note Function in Zotero (optional)

+*If you have read a non-digital book or paper and have written the annotations in the notes section of the Zotero item, then complete the template as described:*

+1. **Open Zotero Template in Obsidian.**
+2. **Insert** `{{markdownNotes}}` as the last line in the template.

+**Note:** If you want to customize the Zotero template, the “Zotero Integration: Data Explorer” (ctrl + p) is a helpful tool.
+Using a selected source note, you can see which commands you can use to transfer which element from Zotero to Obsidian.